 POSSIBILITIES BEYOND THE FACE

 OPZELURA was tested on the face, but also across the entire body.
 These photos show an actual clinical trial participant's results and are not typical.
 Areas of the body with a lower concentration of hair follicles may repigment more slowly than others.
-Not all vitiligo areas included in the total body measurement are represented in the photos below.

 Before treatment